hikproject/hikproject/README.md

 ### About Me:
 - 🔭 I'm currently working on web development and Arduino projects.
-- 🌱 I'm learning new programming languages and technologies, including JavaScript, arduino,laravel,jQuery, ajax and Python.
+- 🌱 I'm learning new programming languages and technologies, including JavaScript, Arduino, Laravel, jQuery, Ajax, and Python.
 - 👯 I'm open to collaboration on web development projects and Arduino-related projects.
 - 🤔 I'm looking for guidance and mentorship in mastering programming skills.
 - 💬 Feel free to ask me anything.